-The programme is also available a generalised wellbeing programme for a broad audience interested in self-realisation and self-actualisation through creative activity.
+The programme is also available as a generalised emotional wellbeing programme for a broad audience interested in self-realisation and self-actualisation through creative activity.

 The programme can also be adapted for use in conflict resolution in both community and corporate environments.

-We are developing a pilot project with Springfield MIND to run in Evesham, Leamington Spa and Stratford Upon Avon in May/June 2018.
+We are currently running our first pilot project with Springfield MIND to run in Evesham, Leamington Spa and Stratford Upon Avon in May/June 2018.

 A Flipping The Script course involves 10 weekly, taught sessions on script writing running alongside weekly Script Development workshops, in which each writer’s work is interrogated and discussed by the group leading to further development of the script to be discussed the following week, and so on, and so on, week on week.